dnzzzl/blog.abcdenzel.xyz/abcdenzel.xyz.hugo/content/en/posts/tech/network-traffic-anomaly-detection.md

 First thing that comes to mind when I problem solve is Domain Modeling.
 The first thing I try to figure out is an account of all the moving pieces in our solution, their properties and actions.

-I landed in having an `IsolationForest` class that can recursively create other `IsolationTree`s by partitioning the data, a tree is always itself a node and a tree for other nodes.
+I landed in having an `IsolationForest` class that can recursively create other `IsolationTree`s by partitioning the data, the root node and any internal node is itself a tree for other nodes.
 And an orchestrator `IsolationForest` that manages the overall process and handles the initial data sampling and other properties such as the total number of trees to create.

 - `IsolationTree`: